AwrelH/FootyQuiz/README.md

         -   I created two different CSS files to separate them because some of it was a not needed in contact.html and gave a better workflow.
 *   ### Wireframes

     -   Home Page Wireframe - [View](assets/images/forREADME/footyQuizDesktop.png), clearly some changes that came along the project, removing of the highscore and suggestion textarea.
-Suggestion is added in seperate page.
+Suggestion is added in separate page.

     -   Mobile Wireframe - [View](assets/images/forREADME/footyQuizMobile.png)